4ND3R50N/endstation-beverage-mashine/README.md

-# endstation-beverage-mashine
+# Endstation Beverage Machine Service
-A spring native based microservice who is handling use cases for the "endstation beverage mashine"
+A spring native based microservice who is handling use cases for the "endstation beverage machine"

 ## How to run
 The repository contains everything to run the service locally with mysql.